Skip to content

 Also known as: first lien, first position lien, senior mortgage, first deed of trust

-A senior lien is the first-priority mortgage or deed of trust on a property, meaning it gets paid before all other liens when the property is sold or foreclosed.
+A senior lien (also called a first lien or first mortgage) is the highest-priority mortgage or deed of trust recorded against a property — meaning it gets paid in full before any junior liens, unsecured creditors, or borrower equity when the property is sold or foreclosed.

 Senior lien — also called a first lien or first mortgage — is a mortgage or deed of trust that holds the highest priority position in the repayment hierarchy.
 In a foreclosure or property liquidation, the senior lien gets paid before any junior liens, unsecured creditors, or the borrower's remaining equity.
 This priority position is the defining characteristic of senior lien investing and shapes every aspect of how these assets are priced, underwritten, and resolved.